 Supreme Court seems split in Navajo Nation water rights case

-WASHINGTON — The Supreme Court seemed split Monday as it weighed a dispute involving the federal government and the Navajo Nation's quest for water from the drought-stricken Colorado River.
+WASHINGTON (AP) — The Supreme Court seemed split March 20 as it weighed a dispute involving the federal government and the Navajo Nation's quest for water from the drought-stricken Colorado River.

 States that draw water from the river — Arizona, Nevada and Colorado — and water districts in California that are also involved in the case urged the justices to rule against the tribe.
 Colorado says siding with the Navajo Nation will undermine existing agreements and disrupt the management of the river.